thisdot/tech-community-slacks/README.md

 *   [React Native Bangalore](http://reactnativebangalore.nativebase.io/) - Meetup group for Bangalore's React Native community
 *   [GDG Bangalore](http://gdgbangalore-slack-invite.herokuapp.com/) - Official Slack group of Google Developers Group in Bangalore.
 Our monthly meetups are FREE and open to the public.
 We feature talks, workshops, open discussions, and more that focus on development strategies relating to Google developer products.
 We welcome developers from the community to host talks or workshops with our group.
 *   [BlrDroid-Bangalore Android Developers Group](https://blrdroid-slack.herokuapp.com/) - BlrDroid, is a group of enthusiastic android developers who love creating apps.
 We provide a platform for developers and enthusiasts either working within the Android ecosystem or interested in learning more about Android to collaborate and network among each other.
+*   [openEBS](http://slack.openebs.io/) - An opensource workplace in Bangalore for learning and contributing to the Cloud Native Storage happenings.

 ### Ireland